Turborepo

 turbo build check-types

-This runs build and check-types at the same time.
+This runs the build and check-types tasks at the same time.
+The dependency graph of your Workspace will be used to run tasks in the right order.

 Without making any changes to the code, try running build and check-types again: